 What are the tax advantages of owning a holiday home compared to a buy to let property?

-Holiday lets have significant tax advantages compared to buy to let properties.
-This is mainly because they are classed by HMRC as businesses rather than investments.
+Holiday lets have certain tax advantages compared to buy to let properties, his is mainly because they are classed by HMRC as businesses rather than investments.
+However, many of these benefits are set to disappear in 2025.

-New rules are set to come into effect from April 2023 which will mean holiday let properties must be available to rent for a minimum of 140 days a year and rented out for 70 days in order to qualify for business rates, which means they don’t have to pay second home council tax.
-There are also special tax rules on rental income for properties that qualify as furnished holiday lettings (FHLs).
+Holiday let properties must be available to rent for a minimum of 140 days a year and rented out for 70 days in order to qualify for business rates, which means they don’t have to pay second home council tax.

 If you let out a holiday home under an Airbnb arrangement, you should be entitled to the property allowance which exempts you from income tax for up to £1,000 of rental income a year.
 If your gross annual property income is £1,000 or less, it is not taxable and it doesn’t need to be reported to the taxman.